shubhygups/python_flask_docker_restful_api/README.md

 ## Description

-Creating a restful api in python using flask as microframework and in docker container environment.
+Creating a restful api in python using flask as framework and in docker container environment.

 ## Usage